-On a high speed DC machine, the single wafer brush has to be replaced by assembly consisting of two or three equal, parallel and mutually independent wafe where each wafer is electrically independent and has its own cables in order to impro mechanical and electrical contact on the commutator / slip ring.
+On a high speed DC machine, the single wafer brush has to be replaced by an assembly consisting of two or three equal, parallel and mutually independent wafers, where each wafer is electrically independent and has its own cables in order to improve mechanical and electrical contact on the commutator / slip ring.

-This increased mounting complexity is compensated by improved commutation a lower brush wear.
+This increased mounting complexity is compensated by improved commutation and lower brush wear.

-Subdivision of the brush is limited only by the minimum allowable thickness, whi controls:
+Subdivision of the brush is limited only by the minimum allowable thickness, which controls: